Have you ever wondered how businesses prioritise leads and determine which ones will most likely convert into customers?

 Complexity of Assigning Scores

-Analyzing Your Lead Scores
+Analysing Your Lead Scores

 After establishing your lead scoring system, evaluating its effectiveness is crucial for your ongoing success.